 Type of Risk Risk Description How is the risk monitored and managed?
 The Trustee produces an annual Climate Change-related Disclosures Report in compliance with the Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021.
-Climate ris k A systemic risk that may materially affect the financial performance of investments.
+Climate risk A systemic risk that may materially affect the financial performance of investments.
 The Trustee requests the Plan's investment managers to provide portfolio carbon risk metrics consistent with the regulations and the metrics agreed by the Trustee.
+Climate scenario analysis is completed on a triennial basis in conjunction with the investment strategy review.
 As part of the triennial default investment strategy reviews, the Trustee considers opportunities to improve the ESG integration into the portfolio.